claretbio/reallyrun/README.md

-# ClaretBio's REALLY Library Processing Softwarea
+# ClaretBio's REALLY Library Processing Software

 This software is for the basic informatic processing of sequencing data generated using ClaretBio's REALLY library prep kit with or without using unique molecular identifiers (UMIs).